-Currently, 7 of the 17 participants in the Board of Directors meetings, including the Audit & Supervisory Board Members, are outside members, consisting of 4 Independent Outside Directors and 3 Independent Outside Audit & Supervisory Board Members.
-TEL believes that the current Board of Directors meetings achieve an appropriate sense of productive tension and constructive debate that are essential for business execution decisions and supervision due to the combined the perspective of Executive Directors familiar with the business, and the perspective of non-executive directors including outside members.
+- Currently, six of the 11 the Corporate Directors and the Audit & Supervisory Board Members, are outside members, consisting of three Independent Outside Directors and three Independent Outside Audit & Supervisory Board Members. - TEL believes that the current Board of Directors is properly fulfilling the roles of supervising executive management and making important decisions based on engaging in constructive, open-minded debate by inside Directors familiar with the business, Outside Directors and Audit & Supervisory Board Members.